vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 not report.
 The device fault extension only becomes queryable after a loss is reported, so it does not help either.
 Coverage therefore has two axes and only one of them is complete:

-- **Which waits are checked: all of them.** Every host wait in the core goes through `waitTimelines`, and a filter reaches the same policy through `gpuExecWaitValue` for a pool's timeline or `gpuTimelineWaitValue` for one of its own, so no wait anywhere skips the check.
+- **Which waits are checked: all of them.** Every host wait that establishes completion goes through `waitTimelines`, and a filter reaches the same policy through `gpuExecWaitValue` for a pool's timeline or `gpuTimelineWaitValue` for one of its own, so no such wait skips the check.
   That includes a wait already in progress when another thread latches the loss: the flag is read once more before a successful wait reports completion.
 Without it every worker sitting in a wait at the moment of a reset returned success and handed out its frame, while the worker that happened to submit next was already being told the device was gone -- with several workers in flight that is the ordinary shape of a reset, and it was the one silent case that could be closed for the price of an atomic load.
+The one other `vkWaitSemaphores` in the core is the admission gate's paced wait, which never reports completion to anyone and latches a loss it hears itself (section 6).
 - **What there is to check: two observables.** A conformant `VK_ERROR_DEVICE_LOST` from any wait, submit or counter query, or `resetTimelineValue` on a timeline.
 A reset that signals the exact pending values produces neither and is accepted as success.